codyarvonen/personal_website/_pages/log.md

     * Learn how to better communicate between tcl and python scripts (calling functions, upating variables, etc.)
     * Learn to find the nets associated with routing bels (site_pips)
     * Research FASM interpretations
+    * Understand why the nets of some inter connect nodes can be found and why others cannot
     * ~~Add functionality to my Tcl/python scripts so that the nets for multiple bits can be found~~

 ### **Week 8: June 14-18, 2021**